 Rabbits – they’re soft and fuzzy, adorably cute, relatively easy to keep, low cost, and a truly multi-beneficial animal for a homestead.
 One of the biggest benefits of keeping rabbits is their small size and quiet natural; making them a great starter animal or a good addition for the small or urban homestead.

-Rabbits can be raised for meat, kept as pets, and some can even be raised for their soft fiber.
+Rabbits can be raised for meat, kept as pets, and some breeds can even be raised for their soft fiber.
 Since they are small, they are a perfect choice for someone with limited space.
-One of the truly biggest benefits of keeping rabbits is their poop; which can be used directly in the garden without composting first.
-Some people even create a vermiculture bin below the rabbit's cage to catch the droppings.
+Another less recognized benefit of keeping rabbits is their poop; which can be used directly in the garden without composting first.
+Some people even create a vermiculture bin below the rabbit’s cage to catch the droppings and create compost directly.

 On our homestead we keep 2 angora rabbits that we use for their soft, warm fiber.
 While many people keep rabbits successfully in cages inside or even house train the rabbits, we’ve found the clean-up much easier when we keep them in the barn (not to mention it helped my husband who is allergic to the rabbits)!
 While rabbits do well in many temperatures, care must be taken especially in hot weather since they are used to burying into the ground when it gets hot and can’t regulate their temperature well outside.
 While many people do keep rabbits for meat, our rabbits are strictly pets and are well loved additions to out homestead.